You probably do not need another shirt. So why does this one matter?

 - Home nation buy → most safe, most expected, most rewarding when your team wins.
 All 48 team pages here.

-- Diaspora buy → buy the country your family is from.
-Even if it doesn't qualify, retro versions are available.
+- Diaspora buy → explore the country your family is from.
+If it does not qualify, a retro search may still surface relevant designs; verify the exact era, product and seller.

 - Rebellion pick → see our dark horse collection for the smartest contrarian options.

-- Dark horse bet → buy Morocco, Japan, Senegal or Ecuador before the tournament starts.
+- Dark horse pick → compare Morocco, Japan, Senegal or Ecuador for their design and football story, not a scarcity forecast.

 - Nostalgia buy → see our 25 best kits ever ranking and pick a retro reissue from the era your family remembers.